beeware/gbulb/README.md

 acquires a MainContext and repeatedly calls MainContext.iteration() until MainLoop.quit() is called.

-A MainContext is not bound to a particular thread, however is cannot be used by multiple threads concurrently.
+A MainContext is not bound to a particular thread, however it cannot be used by multiple threads concurrently.
 If the context is owned by another thread, then MainLoop.run() will block until the context is released by the other thread.